Triangulix/HomeAssistant_AddOns/sox_play/readme.md

 https://github.com/dingedan/Hassio_addons

 # Compatibility
-I have adapted his version to work with Home Assistant Core 2022.6.7, Home Assistant Supervisor 2022.05.3 and Home Assistant OS 8.2.
+I have adapted his version to work with

+- Home Assistant Core 2022.6.7
+- Home Assistant Supervisor 2022.05.3
+- Home Assistant OS 8.2.

 Let's see how long it will take the HA developers to break this add-on.
 If it happens I will adapt it as quick as possible.